vonB22/final-project-IPT2-backend/README.md

     "message": "Logged out"
 }
 ```
-## This endpoint logs out the currently authenticated user by invalidating their session or token.
-It is typically used to terminate the user's access and ensure security after their session ends.
+- **This endpoint logs out the currently authenticated user by invalidating their session or token.
+It is typically used to terminate the user's access and ensure security after their session ends.** -